semgrep/semgrep-docs/docs/deployment/connect-scm.md

 ### Table of required scopes for PATs

-Semgrep Cloud Platform requires PATs with assigned scopes.
+Semgrep Cloud Platform requires personal access tokens (PATs) with assigned scopes.
 These scopes grant necessary permissions to the PAT and vary depending on the user's plan.

 | GitHub Enterprise Server          | GitLab Self-Managed        |
 |:---------------------------|:---------------------------|